Emelyke/Agro-Exports-Data-Analysis/README.md

 -Relationship between Revenue and profit of product?

--Top companies by revenue and no of products exported?
+-Relationship between companies revenue and no of products exported?

 -(port)Channel of transportation analysis by profit $ loss